The Tonica Community Consolidated School District #79 is a K-8th grade district encompassing 59 square miles

 In those old school days, there was a dictionary in every room (usually), and an encyclopedia in the high school.
 A few other books composed the library.
 All the paraphernalia for the studies in high school was located in a small closet behind the teacher’s desk – about a wheelbarrow load.

-During all that period when the schoolhouse looked like this picture, all the pupils and teachers drank out of a few sanitary ( ?) tin cups, fastened to the pump at the north end of the building.
+During that period all the pupils and teachers drank out of a few sanitary ( ?) tin cups, fastened to the pump at the north end of the building.
 When the water out of that wood-covered well got smelly, the directors cleaned it.
 It was truly surprising some of the things they took out.

 It was those days when teachers ruled with switches and straps and rulers – and kept a supply of them handy.
 It was also the day of pot-bellied stoves, where one side of a pupil was hot and the other side cold – if you sat close enough to the stove.